dimitrietataru/csharpstyle/README.md

   * ✖ Do not use regions.
 Seriously!

     * *Try* to avoid using regions.
 If you are already doing it, do it right!
-    * In many editors, including Visual Studio, the regions will appear collapsed by default, hiding the code within the region.
+    * In many editors, including VS, the regions will appear collapsed by default, hiding the code within the region.
     * It is generally a bad practice to hide code, as this can lead to bad decisions as the code is maintained over time.

         ✔